senia radiators

 Over 200 colours as standard

 Most suppliers treat colour as an expensive luxury.
 We don't.
-Every vertical radiator in our range is available in over 200 RAL colours without the usual surcharges.
+Every upright radiator in our range is available in over 200 RAL colours without the usual surcharges.
 You shouldn't be penalised for wanting your heating to match your walls or cabinetry; it’s a standard part of the service, not a hidden extra.

 No-nonsense delivery